-- I consider the aquaculture activities proposed for the new area of coastal permit U140825 will exclude some of the recreational fishing methods that may be used in this area. - Of the recreational fishing likely to occur in the new area of coastal permit U140825 it is likely that drift fishing or trolling by rod/line would be excluded.
-Anecdotal information from recreational fishers6 suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for drift fishing and trolling without risk of entanglement.
-However, it is common for fishers to fish by rod or hand line within mussel farms, so it is possible anchored fishing could continue between the proposed longlines.
-I do not consider that diving, spearfishing or potting would be excluded from the site. - I also note that the area that would be excluded to fishers would be small (ie, 0.96 ha).
+- I consider the aquaculture activities proposed for the new area of coastal permit U141009 will exclude some of the recreational fishing methods that may be used in this area. - Of the recreational fishing likely to occur in the new area of coastal permit U141009 it is likely that set netting, longlining, dredging, and drift fishing or trolling by rod/line would be excluded.
+Anecdotal information from recreational fishers6 suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for set netting, longlining and trolling without risk of entanglement.
+I also consider that drift fishing and dredging are unlikely to occur within marine farms because of risk of entanglement.
+However, it is common for fishers to fish by rod/line within mussel farms, so it is possible anchored fishing could continue between the proposed longlines.
+I do not consider that diving, spearfishing or potting would be excluded from the site.